Guala Bicchieri: Papal legate to England

-Vincent (below) points out six areas in which Bicchieri made an impact upon England: establishing peace between the monarchy and rebels; overseeing Episcopal elections; supervising monastic houses; punishing and replacing rebel clergy; judicial activity, including the appointment of legatine judges delegate; and implementing the legislation of the Fourth Lateran Council.
+After John's death he crowned his successor Henry III (to whom the pope was still suzerain) and acted as his protector.
+As the pope's nuncio Bicchieri he claimed the regency over Henry during the latter's minority but settled for dividing rule of the kingdom with William Marshal, 1st Earl of Pembroke.
+Vincent (below) points out six areas in which Bicchieri made an impact upon England: establishing peace between the monarchy and rebels; overseeing elections of bishops; supervising monastic houses; punishing and replacing rebel clergy; judicial activity, including the appointment of legatine judges delegate; and implementing the legislation of the Fourth Lateran Council.